Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

 - The feature values distribution when target equals to the target class being taken into account
 - The feature values distribution when target is different from that target class

-So that, the higher the distance, the most relevant the feature will be...for that target class.
+Therefore, the higher the distance, the most relevant the feature will be...for that target class.
 Hence this must be computed for all possible target values in the case of a multiple classification problem (a non-binary problem).
 So:
 - In the case of a binary classification problem, we can proceed to rank the obtained distances
 - In the case of a multiple classification problem, feature distributions distances for the rest of the possible target